radiantlogic-v8/documentation-eoc/documentation/environments/applications/update-an-application.md

 If an environment update is unsuccessful, an error notification displays, and the environment's status changes to "**Update Failed**".

-### Incremental updates

-When incremental updates are enabled for an application, you cannot skip versions.
-To reach a higher version, you update through each intermediate version in order.
-When incremental updates are disabled, you can update directly to any available version.

-> [!note] Incremental updates are feature-flagged and configured for each application at the tenant level.
-Contact Radiant Logic to enable the feature.

 ## Previous updates